Written By Jamie Sparks

 It was evident that for some runners the early start was a huge aid.
-Jack Jervoise, who was in the first start, came through checkpoint 2 in first place declaring his intention was to hold off Salameh (who had started an hour later) until at least the 30km mark, which he managed by just 30 seconds, finishing in an impressive 8th overall for the day.
+Jack Jervoise, who was in the first start, came through checkpoint two in first place declaring his intention was to hold off Salameh (who had started an hour later) until at least the 30km mark, which he managed by just 30 seconds, finishing in an impressive eigth overall for the day.

-In the men’s race it was a familiar story with Phillips and Henson battling for 2 and 3, whilst Jan Pascal crept up behind them.
-In the women’s Thompson pulled off a phenomenal feat finishing in 5th overall despite going through some difficult stomach issues which limited her ability to take on fuel.
+In the men’s race it was a familiar story with Phillips and Henson battling for second and third, whilst Jan Pascal crept up behind them.
+In the women’s Thompson pulled off a phenomenal feat finishing in fifth overall despite going through some difficult stomach issues which limited her ability to take on fuel.
 At checkpoints it was through gritted teeth that she would declare that she needed to get it over with as soon as possible.
-Kate Westcott finished only 5 minutes behind.
+Kate Westcott finished only five minutes behind.

-Dr Danny was monitoring athlete’s core body temperatures throughout the day, and it was Dave Philips who topped the charts with 40.5C.
-Heat exhaustion is supposed to be evident at 39… so it was fair to say that they were pushing themselves!
+Dr Danny was monitoring the athlete’s core body temperatures throughout the day, and it was Dave Philips who topped the charts with 40.5°C. Heat exhaustion is supposed to be evident at 39… so it was fair to say that they were pushing themselves!

 “Rock Camp”, where the stage culminates, is an enormous ledge overhanging a vast valley which is surrounded by mountains and jebels.
 Competitors sleep in the open and can enjoy a night with the truly unique vista.
 It’s the perfect reward for a massive effort.